section-engineering-education/engineering-education/content/articles/paytm-loading/index.md

 status: publish
 published: true
 url: /paytm-loading/
-title: Building a Paytm loading effect from scratch
+title: Building a Paytm Loading Effect from Scratch
 description: This article takes the reader through the benefits of a custom preloader and how to use various CSS properties to build a custom Paytm loading animation from scratch.
 author: phina-kersly
-date: 2022-02-04T00:00:00-02:00
+date: 2022-02-17T00:00:00-17:00
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: